stanfordnlp/dspy/README.md

 Or open our intro notebook in Google Colab: [<img align="center" src="https://colab.research.google.com/assets/colab-badge.svg" />](https://colab.research.google.com/github/stanfordnlp/dspy/blob/main/intro.ipynb)

-By default, DSPy depends on `openai==0.28`.
-However, if you install `openai>=1.0`, the library will use that just fine.
+By default, DSPy installs the latest `openai` from pip.
+However, if you install old version before OpenAI changed their API `openai~=0.28.1`, the library will use that just fine.
 Both are supported.

 For the optional Pinecone, Qdrant, [chromadb](https://github.com/chroma-core/chroma), or  [marqo](https://github.com/marqo-ai/marqo) retrieval integration(s), include the extra(s) below: